tribbin/Delft3D_fork_test/src/third_party_open/f90tw/f90tw-main/README.md

 F90_&lt;level&gt;_&lt;operator&gt; |  (TRUE&#124;FALSE) <sup>(*)</sup> | logical(KIND=(C_BOOL&#124;4))
 F90_&lt;level&gt;_&lt;operator&gt; |  (STREQ&#124;STRNE&#124;<br>STRCASEEQ&#124;STRCASENE) | character(KIND=C_CHAR,LEN=*)

-In the gtest case, all the assertion methods can be used with a message as the last argument (of type character(KIND=C_CHAR,LEN=*) ) in order to overwrite the default assertion message.
+All the assertion methods can be used with a message as the last argument (of type character(KIND=C_CHAR,LEN=*) ) in order to overwrite the default assertion message.

 For more details please check the [gtest](https://github.com/google/googletest) documentation.